EvanDaley/GameDB_REST_API/README.md

 ## Methods

 #### GET
-to retrive and search data
+to retrieve and search data
 #### POST
 to add data
 #### PUT